 - VA health care

-To qualify for mesothelioma-specific VA benefits, veterans will need to file a claim for disability benefits and provide documentation proving that their cancer developed due to asbestos exposure during their military service.
+To qualify for mesothelioma VA benefits, veterans will need to file a claim for disability benefits and provide documentation proving that their cancer developed due to asbestos exposure during their military service.

-Asbestos was widely used throughout this military branch to fireproof and insulate everything from Army vehicles to buildings to protective clothing.
-This put millions of individuals at risk of exposure to toxic asbestos fibers.
+Asbestos was widely used throughout the military to fireproof and insulate everything from U.S. Army vehicles to buildings to protective clothing.
+This put millions of individuals at risk of being exposed to toxic asbestos fibers.

-Risk of Army asbestos exposure often came from:
+Risk of U.S. Army asbestos exposure often came from:

-- Equipment: Products, tools, and vehicles such as tanks often contained asbestos.
+- Equipment: Products, tools, and vehicles like tanks often contained asbestos

-- Locations: Places where Army veterans were likely to have encountered airborne asbestos include military bases and barracks.
+- Locations: Places where U.S. Army veterans were likely to have encountered airborne asbestos include military bases and barracks

-- Occupations: Many roles and responsibilities in the Army, such as mechanics and construction, came with an elevated risk of asbestos exposure.
+- Occupations: Many roles and responsibilities in the U.S. Army, like mechanics and construction, came with an elevated risk of asbestos exposure

-Army veterans exposed decades ago are now at risk of developing mesothelioma and other asbestos-related diseases, as it takes 20-50 years for these diseases to develop.
+U.S. Army veterans exposed decades ago are now at risk of developing mesothelioma and other asbestos-related diseases like lung cancer and asbestosis, as it takes 20-50 years for these diseases to develop.

-While heavy use of asbestos on Army bases and other areas meant nearly anyone could be exposed, certain jobs put some Army service members at an especially high risk of asbestos exposure.
+While heavy use of asbestos on U.S. Army bases and other areas meant nearly anyone could be exposed, certain jobs put some U.S. Army service members at an especially high risk of asbestos exposure.